 Wrongful death claims are distinct from criminal homicide cases in two critical ways:

 First, homicide cases are criminal matters, whereas wrongful death claims are civil matters.
 Homicide charges can result in criminal sanctions and penalties, such as prison time.
 The result of a wrongful death claim is monetary compensation being paid to the deceased’s survivors.
 All homicides are a crime, but wrongful deaths need not result from a criminal act.
+Importantly, wrongful death claims are designed to hold the responsible party accountable through financial compensation, ensuring that the negligent party is legally responsible for the harm caused.

 Second, the applicable burden of proof in wrongful death claims and homicide cases is different.
 In a criminal homicide trial, the prosecution must meet the high evidentiary standard of “beyond a reasonable doubt.”
 In contrast, wrongful death claims rest on the much lower standard of “a preponderance of evidence.”
 The bringer of a wrongful death claim must only show it’s more likely than not the offender caused their losses.